TomiMontoyaDev/TomiMontoyaDev/README.md

 - A passionate Self-taught Front-end developer
 - Currently learning Web Development by Self
+- English B1+
 - Studying Software Development at University
 - This is my [Portfolio]([https://www.0xabdulkhalid.ml](https://tomimontoyadev.github.io/PortafolioTomi/))
-- I’m currently open for an Intern or a new job opportunity.
+- I’m currently open for an Intern or a new job opportunity

 <br><br>